Saturday 1st May and Sunday

 The College library was awesome too.

-There was a wrought iron staircase going to the first floor which stopped me in my tracks.
+There was a wrought iron staircase going to the first floor which

 It was lovely.

-You can’t actually touch the books.
+You cant actually touch the books.

 There are very old but well preserved.